 The second question concerns whether a RG in a territory is something more than the sum of the individuals of which it is composed.
 In this sense, beyond 'individual fiscal balances' (or tax-benefits residua), can we speak of territorial fiscal balances?
-Is a RG a political subject for agreeing a 'federal' pact with the CG?
+Is a RG a political subject for agreeing a sort of 'federal' pact with the CG?
+Not clear answer again.
+Do, in fiscal terms, Catalan citizens say 'exist' or they are just 'Spaniards' who happen to live in Catalonia?

 Thirdly, we need to question whether there is a 'cluster' (with a homogeneous sense of the parts pertaining to it) in order to claim transparency in fiscal relations between inter RGs and extra RGs versus CG financial flows, or do several clusters exist at the same time?
-Are, for example, Catalan citizens actually only Spanish citizens that 'happen to live' in a Catalan municipality, or do they share a priority political identification with the Catalan community of individuals at large?
+Are Catalan citizens sharing a priority political identification with the Catalan community more than for some other communities at large?